 • Wash bedding and other items weekly in water hotter than 130 degrees Fahrenheit.
 For items that can’t be washed, freezing also kills mites.

-• Vacuum thoroughly and regularly around the feet of the bed with a HEPA-filter vacuum, triple-layer bag vacuum or a wet mop.
+• Clean thoroughly and regularly around the feet of the bed with a HEPA-filter vacuum, triple-layer bag vacuum or a wet mop.
 Some vacuums and all dry brooms simply stir up and spread the dust mites.